 Abdominal aortic aneurysm (AAA) screening is a way of detecting a dangerous swelling (aneurysm) of the aorta.

-A abdominoplasty is cosmetic surgery to improve the shape of the tummy area (abdomen).
+An abdominoplasty is cosmetic surgery to improve the shape of the abdomen

 Acupuncture is a treatment derived from ancient Chinese medicine.

 Back pain is a common problem that affects most people at some point in their life.

 Blepharoplasty is the plastic surgery operation for correcting defects, deformities, and disfigurations of the eyelids.